defano/wyldcard/README.md

 ## Stacks of Cards

+WyldCard is used to author and browse (interact with) _stacks_.

-WyldCard lets users author a document called a _stack_, comprised of a list of _cards_ conceptually similar to a deck of PowerPoint slides.
-Each card can contain graphics, text, and interactive user interface elements called _parts_ (like buttons, menus, and text fields).
-Stack authors may define the behavior of these interactive parts by attaching a HyperTalk script to them.
+Similar to a deck of PowerPoint slides, a stack is comprised of a list of _cards_.
+Each card may contain graphics, text, and interactive user interface elements like buttons, menus, and text fields.
+Cards contain two layers of content: a _background layer_ and a _foreground layer_ (sometimes called the _card layer_).

-Each card is made up of two layers: a _background layer_ and a _card layer_ (the _foreground_).
 Each card has its own unique foreground, but its background may be shared between cards.
 Cards sharing a background do not have to be contiguous, and a stack can have multiple backgrounds.

 ## Messages and handlers

 A _script_ is a set of _message handlers_ and _function handlers_ that describe how the owning part reacts when WyldCard sends a message to it.
-A message handler handles incoming messages; a function handler is a subroutine that can be invoked by a message handler to return a value to its caller.
+A message handler handles incoming messages, a function handler is a subroutine that can be invoked by a message handler to return a value to its caller.

-Stacks, backgrounds, cards, buttons and fields are scriptable in the HyperTalk language.
+HyperTalk scripts can be attached to stacks, backgrounds, cards, buttons and fields.
 For example, a button could contain the script:

 ```
 on mouseUp